Cork county football team: Rivalries and supporters

 Cork supporters invade the field at Semple Stadium after a game in 2014.

 In football, Kerry are undoubtedly Cork's biggest rivals as they meet year in year out in the Munster Senior Football Championship and recently in the All-Ireland series of games as well.
 Kerry are traditionally dominant, having won the Munster Championship over 75 times, while Cork have less than 40 titles.
 Kerry are similarly dominant in terms of All-Irelands won, topping the list with 39 titles as of their 2025 win while Cork have had seven titles with their 2010 triumph being the most recent.

 The Cork footballers have also shared a rivalry with Meath in the past, though the intensity of this lowered during the 2010s as the two teams did not meet in the Championship for a number of years following the 1999 All-Ireland Final.
 The teams did not meet again until 2007, as the two counties met in the semi-final.
-Meath went into the match as favorites but Cork came out on top, setting up a final against Kerry.
+Meath went into the match as favourites but Cork came out on top, setting up a final against Kerry.

 Cork football support generally tends to be smaller compared to the support for the county's hurlers.
 However the Cork footballers enjoy the largest following in Munster.
 The Cork footballers possibly don't get the same level of support as their hurling counterparts because of their comparative lack of success.
 This is despite Cork being the fifth most successful football county in Ireland.
-Cork and Kerry well always draw 30,000 plus and Fitzgerald Stadium in Killarney is often a favorite among rebel supporters.
+Cork and Kerry well always draw 30,000 plus and Fitzgerald Stadium in Killarney is often a favourite among rebel supporters.
 In 2009 large crowds attended games against, Limerick and Tyrone, as well as the All-Ireland final against Kerry, to see a Cork team that were considered to be serious title contenders.

 Roy Keane, the former association football player, has attended Cork games.

 Adam Idah, another association football player, attended games when he was a boy.